MohammeddSuhail/DevOps/DevOps/Terraform/Terraform.md

+API as code(based on the providor terraform will call api's of those provider(azure/aws/gcp,..) for infra management).
 Terraform is an open-source Infrastructure as Code (IaC) tool created by HashiCorp.
 It allows you to define, provision, and manage cloud infrastructure using a declarative configuration language called HCL (HashiCorp Configuration Language).

+terraform <----> terraform provider <----> provider API

 ## 🧱 Prerequisites